Logo of Boss Rush Network featuring bold, modern typography.

 So as you can see, fellow gamers, the open world game is my favorite kind.
 I love to travel, to explore, and to see all that can be seen.
 These kinds of games, with their giant maps, provide me with the means to do just that.
 What do you think of these kinds of games?
 What do you like or not like about them?
 Head on over to Boss Rush Network on Facebook or Discord and let’s talk about it!

-One thought on “The Open World: How and Why It Has Become My Favorite Kind of Game”
+One response to “The Open World: How and Why It Has Become My Favorite Kind of Game”